Markon101/Evo-Creature-AI/README.md

 - `environment.py`: Simulation environment and terrain generation
 - `ai_agent.py`: Implementation of the DQN agent

+## AI Techniques

+Evo-Creature-AI employs several advanced AI techniques:

+1. Deep Q-Learning Network (DQN): Used for decision-making in creature behavior.
+2. Experience Replay: Improves learning stability and efficiency.
+3. Batched Parallel Training: Allows for faster learning across multiple instances.
+4. Knowledge-Augmented Neural (KAN) Models: (Upcoming) Will incorporate domain knowledge into the learning process.

+## Roadmap

+- Implement advanced terrain generation algorithms
+- Add more complex challenges and environments
+- Introduce creature species and inter-species competition
+- Develop a web-based version for easier access
+- Integrate more sophisticated evolutionary algorithms
+- **Actually work (Claude got ahead of itself there but I think this is a fun roadmap)**

 ## Contributing

 We welcome contributions to Evo-Creature-AI!
 If you have suggestions for improvements or bug fixes, please follow these steps: